gw-ece1120-s2016/lab05/README.md

 and print all of the prime numbers indexed from `1` to `n` (i.e. the first prime number, `2` to the `n`th one.)

-You may have to modify your primes array is big enough to support very large numbers.

 ## Submission procedure

 You have to "commit" changes you made in the assignment.
 In order to do that run: